Top of the page

 Regular follow-up appointments are important after you have been diagnosed with melanoma.
 Your doctor will set up a regular schedule of checkups that will happen less often as time goes on.

-You can find more information about lung cancer online at the:
+You can find more information about skin cancer online:

 Finding out that you have cancer can change your life.
 You may feel like your world has turned upside down and you have lost all control.
 Talking with family, friends, or a counsellor can really help.
 Ask your doctor about support groups.
-Or call the Canadian Cancer Society (1-888-939-3333) or visit its website at www.cancer.ca.
+Or call the Canadian Cancer Society (1-888-939-3333) or visit its website at www.cancer.ca for more information.

 Cancer treatment has two main goals: curing cancer and making your quality of life as good as possible.
 Hospice palliative care can improve your quality of life by helping you manage your symptoms.
 It can also help you with other concerns that you may have when you are living with a serious illness.